talkohavy/guides/docs/programming/devops/helm/helm-commands.md

 - The `--dry-run` flag simulates an install. `--dry-run` is similar to `--dry-run=client`, which means that it will not attempt cluster connections, while setting `--dry-run=server` attempts to connect the cluster.
 - The `--force` flag forces resource updates through a replacement strategy.
 - The `--verify` flag verifies the package before using it.
 - The `--wait` flag will wait until all Pods, PVCs, Services, and minimum number of Pods of a Deployment, StatefulSet, or ReplicaSet are in a **ready state** before marking the release as **successful**.
 It will wait for as long as `--timeout`.
+If no `--timeout was specified`, defaults to `5m0s`.
+- `--no-hooks`: This skips running hooks for the command

 The install argument must be a **chart reference**, a **path to a packaged chart**, a **path to an unpacked chart directory**, or a **URL**.